UK Emergency Alert System

-The United Kingdom's mobile phone alert system is an emergency population warning system that uses cell broadcast.
-Early testing began in 2014, with the first test alert sent in March 2020.
-The system is intended for use for major crises such as flooding or terror attacks.
-The Emergency Alert System was launched on 19 March 2023.
+The United Kingdom's mobile phone alert system is a public population warning system that uses Cell Broadcast technology.
+The warning system is intended for use in major incidents such as flooding or terror attacks.
+The Emergency Alert System was launched on 19 March 2023, and tested on a nationwide basis for the first time on 23 April 2023.

+On 23 February 2024, the system's first non-test alert was sent to residents of Plymouth ordering partial evacuation after the discovery of a live WW2-era German munition in a back garden.

 History

-During the Cold War, the UK developed an emergency alert system called the Wartime Broadcasting Service, aimed to keep UK residents informed after a catastrophic wartime attack, such as a nuclear warhead detonation or severe bombing.
+During the Cold War, the UK developed an emergency alert system called Handel, operated by the UK Warning and Monitoring Organisation, aimed to alert British institutions and the public before a catastrophic wartime attack such as a nuclear warhead detonation or severe bombing.
+The Wartime Broadcasting Service was to disseminate the "four-minute warning" of such an attack and then work to keep the population informed during the aftermath.
+The system was discontinued in 1992.

-The state of this system is currently unknown to the public, and most information about it is held exclusively by BBC high-ranking executives and government officials.

 Early cell broadcast trials

 In 2013, the Government of the United Kingdom trialled a system similar to other countries in which cell broadcasts would be simultaneously broadcast to multiple mobile devices.
 The final project report in 2014 found that "Responders remain very keen to see the implementation of a national mobile alert system" and that "the majority of people (85%) felt that a mobile alert system was a good idea."
 The report said it was the hope to carry out more trials, however past that point no further trials were conducted.
 An earlier 2012 report ("Extended Floodline Warnings Direct Trial") by the Cabinet Office using mobile phone calls found that only 12% of recipients acknowledged the alert.
 During the COVID-19 pandemic in the United Kingdom, the government was accused of ignoring its own advice to set up UK emergency alert system and how after seven years of the Cabinet Office's own report showing such systems were successful, there was "no sign of a system being developed."

-In 2019 and early 2020, the Environment Agency collaborated with EE, Fujitsu and The University of Hull to trial Cell Broadcasting technologies for the purpose of flood warning.
+In 2019 and early 2020, the Environment Agency collaborated with EE, Fujitsu and the University of Hull to trial Cell Broadcasting technologies for the purpose of flood warning.